 Also reminds me that I just read of input from members of Shakira's band on Stampede, the debut album by Kandia Crazy Horse, which I first heard of way too late for Top Ten consideration (thank goodness; enough of the lifeboat triage).
 Don't know where those guys (and gals?) are from but the association with Shakira---the Columbian-Lebanese belly-dance prodigy with the soccer-stadium rocking ballads, in warmly urgent vibrato which an early singing teacher compared to that of a goat, phrasing English with no strain and plenty of hard Appalachian "r"s---is another pleasantly passing glint in a dipper, to trace the constellations made by the year-round summer lightning of KCH.
 Sure, Shakira's band, why not; slip 'em on into this Sunbelt range---from dusty roads to Dusty In Memphis-peripheral measures of earth, skyline and sky to two-lane blacktop prairies and L.A. paisley soundproofing, where you might feel the smoke on the cymbals---the parade that fades around her clear, unpretentious, never word-shy, tuneful hover.
 The pen-pusher (previously known only as a robustly formidable music writer/editor, without whom some of my better stuff would have not been written, and good checks would not have gone through) sounds like she's been singing all her life, and maybe she has, just waiting 'til she, like Shakira, knows the right moment to invade our space with her own morning-after blend.
 The atmospherics might sometimes need just a bit more theatrical projection, but each track has its own shape, its own chapter in the narrative, as declared and implied.

 Such evocative subtlety and roadmap savvy also balance and propell Patty Griffin's masterful American Kid, navigating through downhome profusion (backwoods and backroom ruminations, requisite parties that suddenly must be left), open-air, nocturnal encounters with quiet beauty and loss, snappy snapshots and speculative scenes from her late father's life.
 Silver Bell, recorded with a 2000 release in mind, incl. originals beautifully covered by the Dixie Chicks, and the previously mentioned title song rings curvy changes for Maines' own Mother.
 Otherwise, it's mostly, um, art-rock, for lack of a better term: not the kind of rock constituting so much country these days, mainstream or indie.
-It's always beautifully tuned and performed, sometimes semi-cryptically/quirkily worded (not like this). don allred
+It's always beautifully tuned and performed, sometimes semi-cryptically/quirkily worded (not a complaint). don allred

 PS!
 Say what!
 So uncomplicated it bout slipped my mind: